 Barry and Linda have always enjoyed creating opportunities for youth to succeed.
 Raising two sons who were active in sports, Boy Scouts, band, and many other activities, they wanted to start a foundation to allow other youth to have the opportunity to succeed as well.
 The 3-2 Count Foundation was created to help underprivileged and disadvantaged youth, young men and women, and baseball and softball programs reach for their dreams.
 Through inspiring youth to do their best, creating opportunities to play and succeed at baseball or softball, and bringing together the community, Barry and Linda feel the organization can positively influence underprivileged youth and programs in the Philadelphia area.

-Andre Butler is the Director of Player Development for All Star Baseball Academy.
-For over 7 years, Andre has been a baseball coach and recruiter at the collegiate level (D1 and D3) having most recently been an assistant coach at Penn State University.
+Andre Butler is currently an assistant coach for the Swarthmore college baseball team.
+Most recently he was the Director of Player Development for All Star Baseball Academy.
+For over 8 years, Andre has been a baseball coach and recruiter at the collegiate level (D1 and D3).
 Prior to his coaching career, he was a teacher, counselor, and mentor to younger inner city children.
 Andre is a graduate of Eastern University with a Bachelor of Science in Education where he also played four years on the baseball team.

 Mark Dianno serves as an Executive Board Member and also the President and Chief Executive Officer of the Maxwell Football Club.
 The Maxwell Football Club was founded in 1935 and honors those that play, coach, manage and officiate the game of football.
 Annually, they honor a professional, collegiate and high school player of the year.
 The Maxwell Football Club also hosts annual awards for college coach of the year and college defensive player of the year.
 Finally, the Maxwell Football Club honors local Tri-State college players and coaches each year at their annual awards dinner in early March.
 Mark is a former student athlete at University of Pennsylvania graduating with a Bachelor of Arts degree and played football and track for the Quakers.
 He also holds a JD degree from the University of Pittsburg and is currently the Associate Deputy General Counsel at Independence Blue Cross.